 Highlights of the Walterboro Wildlife Sanctuary

-The swamp consists of hardwood flats which are defined by a series of streams which braided their way through the area.
-Wildlife is abundant with native populations of wild turkey, deer, raccoons, beaver, otter, mink, opossum, squirrels, fox, and wildcats.
+The Sanctuary consists of hardwood flats which are defined by a series of streams which braided their way through the area.
+Wildlife is abundant with native populations of wild turkey, deer, raccoons, beaver, otter, opossum, squirrels, fox, and wildcats.
 There is a large, year round, population of song birds, as well as wading birds, ducks, and predator birds.
 The area serves as a stopover for transient and migrating birds.

 Bird Watching – Over 80 species have been observed on a seasonal basis including 50 year round species.
 Wild turkeys, wood ducks, warblers, wood storks, pileated woodpeckers, bald eagles, accipiters, buteos, falcons, owls, wading birds, kinglets, and a wide variety of other birds including endangered species are regularly observed.
-Additionally, deer, beaver, mink, otter, coyote, flying squirrels, fox, and numerous varieties of reptiles and fish visit the sanctuary.
+Additionally, deer, beaver, otter, flying squirrels, fox, and numerous varieties of reptiles and fish visit the Sanctuary.

 Hiking/walking/jogging – Miles of overland trails and boardwalks provide an opportunity for visitors who combine their love of the outdoors with exercise.
 Crisscrossing the system of braided streams, the boardwalks traverse the historic Charleston to Savannah wagon road and tie the highland trails together.